raganwald-deprecated/homoiconic/2010/10/let.md

 Let's look at this code again, simplified greatly:

+    function declareConjunctions () {
+      // ...
       for (/* ... */) {
         var conjunction = // ...
         // ...
       }
+    }

 It appears as if we're using the `var` keyword to create a new variable each time through the for loop. *But this is not so*.
-Although we execute that line of code six times, we only create *one* variable.
-The rest of the time, we're simply assigning a new value to it.

-To understand this issue, we really have to let go of the idea that if we give something a name (like "conjunction"), that there is one thing with that name.
-There might be one, there might be many.
-Likewise sometimes something doesn't have a name (like an anonymous function) but it exists anyways.

-Names are just ways of looking things up, that's all.
+To understand this issue, we really have to understand when the Javascript interpreter creates a new variable and when it simply assigns a value to an existing variable.

 [<img src="http://2.bp.blogspot.com/_JrXOqYWNfjc/S0n5yp4kheI/AAAAAAAAB14/id9j_d7tYIQ/s400/Redwing_Arlesey_2010Jan10.jpg" height="432" width="500"/>][thrush]